 Before serving, shake the jar vigorously as the layer of olive oil and vinegar will separate.

 Some ingredients commonly solidify in the dressing, especially if you add tahini.
 So the key is to shake the jar like crazy to bring all the ingredients together.

 Like many kinds of vinegar, except for balsamic vinegar which contains sugar, red wine vinegar is keto-friendly.

 It contains zero carbs and 6 kcal for 100 grams.

 Why Does Vinaigrette Solidify In The Fridge?

 A vinaigrette is a combination of two ingredients that are not made to be together.
 It’s called an emulsion.

-Made this keto red wine vinegar dressing.
+Have you made this keto red wine vinegar dressing?
 Share a comment or review below.
 I love to hear back from you,